melindaju1818/sandbox/story.md

 It liked eating peanut butter and pickle sandwiches and for that it was an outcast, as God intended.

 Meow Meow Cats are the best!
-Dogs are better
+Dogs are better lets be honest
-One morning, a beautiful morning, something pretty strange hit the planet.

 Joe :heart: Dirac distribution